April 23, 2020

 In addition to the written notice to the student concerning results of any hearing, copies of the decision letter conveying such notice will be sent to AIB members, the student's hearing advisor, the student's academic advisor, the instructor(s) of the pertinent course, the pertinent department or program chair(s), and the Coordinator of Administrative Services, Office of the Provost.
 Copies of the decision letter will also be sent to the Dean of Students, the Dean for Academic Advising and Support, and the Registrar.
 For students in F-1 and J-1 status, the Director of the Center for Global Engagement will be notified immediately after a hearing date has been set.
 The primary reason for this notification is to enable a college representative to work with the students to understand the possible immigration consequences of being found guilty of an academic infraction.

-Materials collected for an academic hearing will be delivered to the associate provost's office, where they will remain at least until all students charged have graduated or withdrawn from the College.
+Materials collected for an academic hearing will be delivered to the Provost's office, where they will remain at least until all students charged have graduated or withdrawn from the College.

-However, in Tier 2/3 cases, a student against whom charges have been brought for an academic infraction may not, while such charges are pending nor after being found guilty of an infraction, seek to drop, withdraw from, or change the grading to a pass/D/fail basis in any course for which charges were brought.
+However, in Tier 2/3 cases, a student against whom charges have been brought for an academic infraction may not, while such charges are pending nor after being found guilty of an infraction, seek to drop, withdraw from, or change the grading status to a pass/D/fail basis in any course for which charges were brought.
 If a student withdraws from the College before the rendering of a final decision in an academic infraction case, the academic infractions process will be suspended, and the academic transcript entry for the current semester will include the notation “Institutional Action Pending” when the Registrar posts the semester grades.
 At that point, the student will receive “NG” (No Grade) for the course in which the infraction was alleged.
 The academic infractions process will resume if and when the student returns to the College.
-A student's withdrawal from the college while charges are pending, or any time after the rendering of a decision in an academic infractions case, will not preclude the addition of such information to the student's records maintained by the College.
+A student's withdrawal from the College while charges are pending, or any time after the rendering of a decision in an academic infractions case, will not preclude the addition of such information to the student's records maintained by the College.